masai-school/full-stack-dev-1910/week_04/day_3/coding_2.md

 ### FSD JS.8.2

-The index.html file provided has a various tags.
+Create an index.html file.
 You must fill in valid `id` and other attributes for these elements to make the buttons work.

 Using Javascript do the following: